 She currently lives in Henderson, Nevada.
-As of 2012, Iris Kyle is the most successful female bodybuilder ever with nine Ms. Olympia wins (8 overall and 1 heavyweight) and seven Ms. International wins.
+As of 2012, Iris Kyle is the most successful female bodybuilder ever with 10 Ms. Olympia wins and seven Ms. International wins.
 She placed 1st best female bodybuilder in the IFBB Pro Women’s Bodybuilding Ranking List.

 Iris Kyle was born in 1974 in Benton Harbor, Michigan,the fifth of six children.
 Her early athletic endeavors included running cross country, basketball (point guard), and softball (shortstop).
 She was an All-American in basketball, and received a number of athletic scholarship offers.
 Iris attended Benton Harbor High School continued her education at Alcorn State University in Lorman, Mississippi on a basketball scholarship, majoring in business administration.